 To eliminate a fresh grease spot on a suede jacket, skirt, or shoes, gently brush it with a soft toothbrush dipped in white vinegar.
 Let the spot air-dry, then brush with a suede brush.
 Repeat if necessary.

-You can lift out many water-soluble stains — including beer, orange and other fruit juices, black coffee or tea, and vomit –from your cotton-blend clothing by patting the spot with a cloth or towel moistened with undiluted white vinegar just before placing it in the wash.
+You can lift out many water-soluble stains—including beer, orange, and other fruit juices, black coffee or tea, and vomit –from your cotton-blend clothing by patting the spot with a cloth or towel moistened with undiluted white vinegar just before placing it in the wash.
 For large stains, you may want to soak the garment overnight in a solution of 3 parts vinegar to 1 part cold water before washing.
 Check out these cleaning tasks you can do in one minute or less.

 Grass, especially when it’s damp, has a tendency to accumulate on your lawn mower blades after you cut the lawn — sometimes with grubs or other insects hiding inside.
 Before you park your mower back in the garage or tool shed, wipe down the blades with a cloth dampened with undiluted white vinegar.
 It will clean off leftover grass on the blades, as well as any pests that may have been planning to hang out awhile.